 Step 5: Wait for the Registrar's Approval

 The final step is to wait for the registrar's approval, which may take up to 2 months from the date of application.
-The wait time includes the time required for another government agency to approve of the application, whenever applicable.
+The wait time includes the time required for another government agency to approve the application, whenever applicable.

 After Registration